Hevander27/Correlation-One/README.md

 |**secondhand\_smoke\_work\_ adult\_count**|FLOAT|Count of adults reporting secondhand smoke at work|
 |secondhand\_smoke\_wor k\_adult\_percent|FLOAT|Percent of adults reporting secondhand smoke at work|

-Dataset:NYC\_SDOH Thesocialdeterminantsofhealth(SDH)are the non-medical factors that in luencehealth outcomes.They are the conditions in which people are born,grow,work,live,andage,and the wider set of forcesandsystemsshapingtheconditionsofdailylife.
-Variablesinthe SDOHdatabasecorrespondtothe5keydomainsidenti iedbyAHRQ:socialcontext,economic context,education,physicalinfrastructure,andhealthcarecontext.Inadditiontothese domains,thereisacategoryforGeography,whichincludesIDvariables(County,FIPScode, ZCTA,State,andYear)aswellas14countyadjacencyvariablesandurban/ruralcodes.
-Datawascleanedbasedonthevaluesavailableforthe5 ivecountiesofNewYorkCityfor 2009-2018.Counties:BrooklynCounty-TheBronx,KingsCounty-Brooklyn,NewYork County-Manhattan,QueensCounty-Queens,RichmondCounty-StatenIsland.
+Dataset:NYC\_SDOH

+The social determinants of health (SDH) are the non-medical factors that in?luence health outcomes.
+They are the conditions in which people are born, grow, work, live, and age, and the wider set of forces and systems shaping the conditions of daily life.
+Variables in the SDOH database correspond to the 5 key domains identi?ied by AHRQ: social context, economic context, education, physical infrastructure, and healthcare context.
+In addition to these domains, there is a category for Geography, which includes ID variables (County, FIPS code, ZCTA, State, and Year) as well as 14 county adjacency variables and urban/rural codes.
+Data was cleaned based on the values available for the 5 ?ive counties of New York City for 2009-2018.
+Counties: Brooklyn County - The Bronx, Kings County - Brooklyn, New York County - Manhattan, Queens County - Queens, Richmond County - Staten Island.

 *51 rows & 231 columns.* Size:69.7KBSource: [AgencyofHealthcareResearchandQuality](https://www.ahrq.gov/sdoh/data-analytics/sdoh-data.html)